 This article was written in 2012 and appears to be getting a lot of traffic lately.
 I’ve double checked the information below to make sure it is still correct.
 With the impending quarantines all over the US, I’m sure a lot of people are concerned about not having internet. -Aaron 03-21-2020

 How to see if Suddenlink has an outage in your area

 Please check this article first before you do anything I suggest below.
 It’s rare for an ISP to have an actual outage in a large area.
-It can happen, but you should not assume first thing that it is an outage.
+It can happen, but you should not assume that it is an outage.
 Try to eliminate the simple things first.

 Just click on that, enter your name, email, and zip code.
 Select “General Question” and enter your customer number.
 You can find your customer number by going to the login page at suddenlink.com and clicking on “My Account” and then click on “Billing Options”.
 Your account number is right under your name.

 Suddenlink does have an outage map, but it only really shows up on their site if something is down in your specific area.
 Typically it takes a while for them to report it there so the agents you contact over the phone or online might know about an outage before the indicator does on your account page.

 To see it, just log in to your Suddenlink account at https://account.suddenlink.net.
 Under the “My Services” section there will be a line that indicates whether there’s an outage or not.